sendgrid/sendgrid-python/README.md

 ### Using Unique Arguments ###

 Unique Arguments are used for tracking purposes on the message, and can be seen in the Email Activity screen on your account dashboard or through the Event API.
-Use the message.add_unique_argument() method, which takes a  More information can be found here: http://docs.sendgrid.com/documentation/api/smtp-api/developers-guide/unique-arguments/
+Use the message.add_unique_argument() method, which takes two parameters, a key and a value.
+To pass multiple keys/values, use message.add_unique_arguments() and pass a dictionary of key/value pairs.
+More information can be found here: http://docs.sendgrid.com/documentation/api/smtp-api/developers-guide/unique-arguments/

 ```python
 message = sendgrid.Message("from@mydomain.com", "subject", "plain body", "<b>Html here</b>")